A Ranking Of US States With Highest & Lowest Pollen Counts

 Choosing top-quality air purifiers with the best-performing air filters is one of the most effective ways to cope with living in the highest pollen count states.

-Oransi’s Max Air Purifier was rated number one for performance in the only comprehensive university study.
-With true HEPA filtration, this purifier efficiently and silently removes dust, pollen, mold, and other allergens from your indoor environment.
+With real HEPA filtration, Oransi's purifier efficiently and silently removes dust, pollen, mold, and other allergens from your indoor environment like the mod jr.

 When choosing an air purifier, it is important to look at more than just the type of filter it uses.
 Another factor to pay attention to are the MERV ratings to ensure you select a model that is best suited to your indoor environment.